Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/configuration.md

 ### Configuration file split

-Whether you are using TF-PSA-Crypto as a standalone project or as part of Mbed TLS, all configuration options that are relevant to TF-PSA-Crypto must be configured in one of its configuration files, namely:
+Whether you are using TF-PSA-Crypto as a standalone project or as part of Mbed TLS, all the configuration options that are relevant to TF-PSA-Crypto must be configured in one of its configuration files, namely:

 * `TF_PSA_CRYPTO_CONFIG_FILE`, if set on the preprocessor command line;
 * otherwise `<psa/crypto_config.h>`;